-The Modern Day Philosophers review and other podcasts mentioned originally posted as part of This Week In Comedy Podcasts on Splitsider.com.
+This review originally posted as part of This Week In Comedy Podcasts on Splitsider.com.
 Marc Hershon is host and executive producer of Succotash, the Comedy Podcast Podcast.